rosedu/wouso/docs/api/index.rst

 .. http:get:: /api/bazaar/inventory/

-    Returns a list of spells in current authenticated user's inventory.
+    Returns a list of spells in current authenticated user's inventory, also active and cast lists.

     **Example request**:
      .. sourcecode:: http